zghanem0/MY-DSA-Problem-Solving/Algo Analaysis/NP.md

 ## How to solve Combinatorial Optimisation Problems?
 There are Many possible approaches:

 • Systematic enumeration (brute force) is probably not realistic, at least for interesting problems

-• Some approaches may eliminate certain assignments through careful reasoning (as you will see in a later semester in the module Decision Analytics)
+• Some approaches may eliminate certain assignments through careful reasoning (as you will see in a later semester in the module Decision Analytics), for example
+-  Problem specific, dedicated algorithms
+- Generic methods for exact optimization

-• Other intuitive approach: start with some good guess and then try to improve it iteratively This is an example of HEURISTIC approach to optimization
+• Heuristic methods: start with some good guess based essentially on experts’ knowledge and experience and then try to improve it iteratively.

+This is an example of HEURISTIC approach to optimization